 To produce the hospital information available on Cal Hospital Compare, a rigorous process is followed:

-- Data are gathered by IBM Watson Health Analytics from publicly available sources.
+- Data are gathered by AIR from publicly available sources.

 - Data are then compared to a benchmark value, either a national, state, or Cal Hospital Compare standard.